Mentoring

 -

 Using your interests and information from the interview, the program will match you with a youth.
-Partners for Change will arrange the first meeting, introduce you to your mentee, and provide support as you get to know one another.
+The school district mentoring coordinator will arrange the first meeting, introduce you to your mentee, and provide support as you get to know one another.

 -